-- During the first visit, the tooth to be fitted with the crown will be filed down to make room for the crown.
-If we find that your tooth is severely damaged or broken, our tooth crown dentist near you may instead fill it in to make it large enough to support the crown.
+- During the first visit, the tooth to be fitted with a crown will be filed down in order to make room for the crown.
+If we find that your tooth is severely damaged or broken, your doctor may instead fill it in to make it large enough to support the crown.
 (This preparation is done after the tooth has been numbed and the decay in or around it removed.)

 - Once the tooth has been prepped, an impression will be made of it, as well as the surrounding teeth, to be sent off to a dental lab, which will make the permanent crown.
 Before the end of the appointment, a temporary crown made of acrylic resin will be fitted to protect the weakened tooth until the final, permanent crown is ready.